 Can I Pay Off My Chapter 13 Bankruptcy Payment Plan Early?

 The core feature which separates Chapter 13 from Chapter 7 bankruptcy is the Chapter 13 “reorganization” or repayment plan.
 This repayment plan is designed to help debtors keep their property in exchange for gradually repaying a certain portion their debts, typically over the course of three to five years.
 But what if you don’t want to wait that long, and prefer to get your payments out of the way up front?
 Is it possible to complete the repayment plan ahead of schedule?
-In this entry, our bankruptcy lawyers will explain some of the potential obstacles to early Chapter 13 repayment, and explore alternative methods of modifying your payment plan.
+In this entry, our New Jersey bankruptcy lawyers will explain some of the potential obstacles to early Chapter 13 repayment, and explore alternative methods of modifying your payment plan.

 Reasons to Not to Pay Your Chapter 13 Creditors in Advance